BonganiChauke/Student-Performance-Analysis/README.md

 ## Instructions to Run the Notebook in VS Code

 Follow these steps to set up and run the project in Visual Studio Code:
+- Use Windows.
+Mac, or Linux to run the project

 ### 1. Prerequisites
 - Python installed on your system.
 Download from [Python.org](https://www.python.org/downloads/).